This and That and That

 “Hey, the bakery stuff is right over there,” she said, pointing off in the other direction.

-Coming back he said, “I wonder how many more minutes it is now?”
+Coming back from picking up a bag of the flaky buns he said, “I wonder how many more minutes it is now?”

 “About seven or so,” said the woman.